MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 - 4624 - An account was successfully logged on
 - 4625 - An account failed to log on

-For more information, see [Enable auditing on an AD FS object](configure-windows-event-collection.md#enable-auditing-on-an-active-directory-federation-services-ad-fs-object).
+For more information, see [Configure auditing on an Active Directory Federation Services (AD FS)](configure-windows-event-collection.md#configure-auditing-on-an-active-directory-federation-services-ad-fs).

-### Supported Active Directory Certificate Services (AD CS) events
+### Required Active Directory Certificate Services (AD CS) events

 The following events are required for Active Directory Federation Services (AD FS) servers: